Kota Tua Old Dutch Town – North Jakarta

 Ancol Complex – Waterfront parkland, Pasar Seni art market and recreation area located on Jalan Lodan Timur.

-Central Jakarta (Jakarta Pusat)
+Places to Visit in Central Jakarta (Jakarta Pusat)

 Presidential Palace – Dutch colonial Governor’s residence located on Jalan Medan Merdeka Utara.